Acquiring customers is nice. Retaining customers is good. But turning your customers into brand advocates is best.

 Here I have pinned down some killer tactics you ‘must’ use to persuade your customers to do all the talking about your brand:

-- Asking for Valuable Feedback and Publishing Actionable Customer Testimonials on Website
+- Asking Brand Advocates for Valuable Feedback and Publishing Actionable Customer Testimonials on Website

-This is the most common and effective tactic used by marketers for word-of-mouth marketing!
+This is the most common and effective tactic used by marketers for word of mouth marketing strategy!

 Studies show that a website visitor forms an opinion about your company in 8 seconds.
 This means you get only 8 seconds to win a potential customer.
 One of the best ways to utilize these 8 seconds is to highlight customer testimonials on your homepage.
 Human psychology studies show people trust others opinions.
 So, the best way to ensure they gain confidence in your firm is to show them what your customers are saying about your business.
 Reading persuasive testimonials from your customers will persuade visitors to take an action.